Copycat Starbucks Chocolate Chip Cookies – Classic chocolate chip cookies with crisp buttery edges, chewy center, and dark chocolate chips.

 - Stir in 1 ½ cups of the chocolate chunks.

-- Scoop out 1/3 of cup of the dough.
-Break the 1/3 cup chunk in half, place on a baking sheet lined with parchment paper.
+- Scoop dough with a 1/3 cup measuring cup.
+Divide the 1/3 cup of dough in half, roll each half into balls, and place on the cookie sheet.
 Press in a few of the remaining chocolate chunks into the dough.
-Repeat with remaining dough and chocolate chunks.
-Have 6 cookies per pan, place in oven and bake 8-10 minutes or until edges are a golden brown.
-Remove from oven and place on a wire rack to cool.
-Serve.
+Repeat with remaining dough and chocolate chunks, placing 6 cookies per sheet.

 This post was recently updated from its original posting date of August 2015.